gsoules/MkDocs/digital-archive/docs/technology/mysql.md

         (the zip may contain a `files` folder nested in a `files` folder - do the right thing).
 Extracting a very large zip file can take a long time.
     -   Delete the zip file
 -   You should now be able to use the imported site normally on localhost

+## Fix the XAMPP “MySQL Shutdown Unexpectedly" error

+See [this article](https://kinsta.com/knowledgebase/xampp-mysql-shutdown-unexpectedly/) and try the Restore Your Database Backup solution.